-Note: If a user ever wants/needs to change their configuration, from the Microapp Integrations page, you should now see the Upwork Microapp listed.
-Click on the three dots (...) in the top right corner, and select Edit.
+Note: If a user ever wants/needs to change their configuration, you should see the Upwork Microapp listed on the Microapp Integrations page.
+Open the three-dot menu (...) in the top right corner, and select Edit.
 Next, select Configuration from the left sidebar to see the full configuration details.

 You’ll find the Data loading option in the left sidebar.

 You’ll see GQL_JOB listed.
-Click the (...) icon and select Edit.
+Open the (...) menu icon and select Edit.